 - Acting for a consortium of international media agencies in a challenge of the Enterprise and Regulatory Reform Bill which resulted in the Bill being amended (with Richard Spearman QC); and

 - Advising on the prospects of obtaining an injunction to restrict protestors.

 Cleon also assisted Jonathan Cooper OBE of Doughty Street Chambers in delivering the week-long Advanced Human Rights Law Training Programme for senior Foreign Office policymakers and diplomats.

 Cleon has a particular knowledge of and experience in the aviation sector.
-He regularly advises and acts for the Civil Aviation Authority, individual airports and airlines.
+He regularly advises and acts for the Civil Aviation Authority(CAA), individual airports and airlines.

-Cleon acted for the CAA in the judicial review proceedings concerning its duty to consult in respect of alterations to air traffic control patterns on the Westerly approach to Gatwick Airport (led by Gordon Nardell QC): R. (on the application of Barraud) v Civil Aviation Authority (Queen’s Bench Division (Administrative Court); 31 July 2015).
+Cleon acted for the CAA in the judicial review proceedings concerning its duty to consult in respect of alterations to air traffic control patterns on the Westerly approach to Gatwick Airport (with Gordon Nardell QC): R (on the application of Barraud) v Civil Aviation Authority (Queen’s Bench Division (Administrative Court) 31 July 2015).

 He has also advised the CAA in respect of airspace changes, consultation duties and post implementation reviews in respect of Gatwick Airport, London City Airport, Luton Airport and Edinburgh Airport.

 Cleon has also advised multiple international airports on, among other things, the lawfulness of consultation exercises, environmental impacts and trials of new SIDs.